dell/terraform-redfish-modules/modules/redfish_idrac_secure_erase/README.md

 # Redfish iDRAC Secure Erase Terraform module

-Terraform module which runs ISE (Instant Scramble Erase) on physical disks managed by an Dell iDRAC.
+Terraform module which runs ISE (Instant Scramble Erase) on physical disks managed by a Dell iDRAC.

 This module is a wrapper around https://github.com/dell/iDRAC-Redfish-Scripting/blob/master/Redfish%20Python/SecureEraseDevicesREDFISH.py
 On `create`, the module fetches this script and uses it to check if the devices support ISE and fails if not.